Dozens killed in stampede at Iranian general's funeral

 While Iran's parliament voted Tuesday to increase spending on the Quds Force, which is part of Iran's Revolutionary Guard.

-It designated U.S. President Donald Trump, the Pentagon and defense secretary "terrorists" for ordering Soleimani's assassination.
+It also designated U.S. President Donald Trump, the Pentagon and defense secretary "terrorists" for ordering Soleimani's assassination.

 Experts though believe Iran will try to avoid a conventional conflict and instead use tactics like asymmetric strikes or sabotage.